 (4-4-0).
 Study of the general principles of caring for selected adult clients and families in structured settings with common medical-surgical health-care needs related to each body system.
-Emphasis on knowledge, judgment, skills, and professional values within a legal/ethical framework.
+Emphasis on knowledge, judgment, skills, and professional values within a legal and ethical framework.
 Focus is on holistic human needs.
 Associate degree nurse role assimilation is facilitated through the development of major concepts.
 The TCC nursing practice model is the framework for teaching/learning the roles of the nurse.
 Testing fee charged.

-ENROLLMENT REQUIREMENTS: Successful completion of first semester Nursing Program courses - RNSG 1513, RNSG 1360, and RNSG 1105.
-Required corequisites: RNSG 1461.
+Prerequisites for Enrollment: Successful completion of first semester Nursing Program courses - RNSG 1513 RNSG 1360 and RNSG 1105 Required Co-Requisite: RNSG 1461